TS

 Yuto Sasaki

-Yuto Sasaki is a PhD student in Earth and Space Science at the University of Osaka (Japan).
+Yuto Sasaki is a PhD student in the Department of Earth and Space Science at the University of Osaka (Japan).
 His research is focused on the origin of statistical differences between slow and regular earthquakes, primarily through analog experiments as well as numerical simulations.
 The brittle-ductile transition forms the core of his research interests, spanning from brittle failure to rock viscoelasticity.

 Where earthquake faults reach the ground surface: insight from 2016 Kumamoto event